Links

 Restrictions

-❗️ Once a file is written it cannot be changed!
-You won't be able to update it in the project location because of the restrictions mentioned above.
+❗️ Once a file is written, it cannot be changed!
+You will not be able to update it in the project location because of the restrictions mentioned above.

 Some examples of other actions or commands that will not work because of the above mentioned limitations: